Jewish Family Loses Legal Battle To Recover Painting Stolen By Nazis

 The museum's U.S. attorney, Thaddeus Stauber, told The Associated Press the legal fight is likely at an end now.
 "The court conducted, and we conducted, what the appellate court asked us to, which was a full trial on the merits," he said.
 "We now have a decision on the lawful owner and that should put an end to it."

-In an information page on its web site, the museum said the Spanish government had "commissioned the most prestigious international legal advisors to conduct a due diligence investigation" into the legitimacy of the painting's ownership.
+In an information page on its website, the museum said the Spanish government had "commissioned the most prestigious international legal advisors to conduct a due diligence investigation" into the legitimacy of the painting's ownership.
 The museum also pointed out that the Cassirer family did receive financial compensation from the German government in the 1950s for the estimated market value of the artwork — about $13,000.

 The family's attorney, Steve Zack, told the Los Angeles Times he doesn't agree with the ruling.
 "We respectfully disagree that the court cannot force the Kingdom of Spain to comply with its moral commitments," he said.